GovTechSG/ship-hats-overview/portal-guide/manage-users.md

 4. In **Grant user access for:**, You can choose which tools to give access to.
 Following options are available:
    - **CI tools:** Select this option if the user is required to have access to JIRA, Confluence, Bitbucket, Bamboo, pCloudy, SonarQube, Fortify SCA & WebInspect, and Prisma Cloud services.
-   - **SonaType tools:** Select this option if the ser is required to have access to Nexus Repository and Nexus IQ Scan services.
+   - **SonaType tools:** Select this option if the user is required to have access to Nexus Repository and Nexus IQ Scan services.

 1. Click **Confirm**.
 This user is now approved as SHIP-HATS user under this account.